 Shooting at 5K gives even more scope for re-composition in the edit, it might not be the 8K we’ve been dreaming of, but it’s still pretty good.

 4K at 60fps is the setting that has really replaced 1080p at 60fps.
-Again the footage looks great, you can see it struggle with the high contrast areas at the tops of the trees, and it is all a bit over exposed on the standard settings, but theres plenty of quality here.
+Again the footage looks great, however, you can see it struggles with the high contrast areas at the tops of the trees, and it is all a bit overexposed on the standard settings, but there’s plenty of quality here.

 Slowing the footage down to a more standard 30fps playback and the motion is silky smooth, with some good scope for standard footage.
-Through the footage you can see the speed at which the GoPro is able to automatically adjust exposure.
+You can also see the speed at which the GoPro is able to automatically adjust exposure.

 4K at 30fps, compare 30fps up against 60fps and really it’s hard to see the difference if any in the quality.
 30fps at 4K from the GoPro Hero9 Black is just superb, plenty of detail, good balanced colour and ideal for anyone wanting to shoot a Vlog, blog or anything of that type.